hpi-sam/digital-fuesim-manv/README.md

 6. Choose whether you want to use a database:
    You can (optionally) use a database for the persistence of exercise data.
 Look at the [relevant section](./backend/README.md#database) in the backend README for further information.
    Note that to not use the database you have to edit an environment variable, see the [relevant section](./backend/README.md#without-a-database).
+   Keep in mind, on default there is a cleanup job activated, which will delete all exercises that no client was connected to for 4 weeks.
+You can change this setting in the `./.env` file you copied
 7. (Optional) We have a list of recommended [vscode](https://code.visualstudio.com/) extensions.
 We strongly recommend you to use them if you are developing.
 You can see them via [the `@recommended` filter in the extensions panel](https://code.visualstudio.com/docs/editor/extension-marketplace#_recommended-extensions).
 8. (Optional) We have prepared default settings, tasks and debug configurations for VS Code.
 You can find them in `.vscode/*.example`.
 Crete a copy of those files removing the `.example` and adjust them to your needs.
 The files without `.example`-Extensions are untracked so your adjustments won't be committed automatically.